VirtoCommerce/vc-platform/docs/user-guide/merchandise-management/products-catalog.md

 ![](../../assets/images/docs/base64b3beee820c6f32ee.png)

 Property has following settings:
-* **Required**.В Value for the property must be provided.
-Otherwise it wonвЂ™t pass validation.
+* **Required**.
+Value for the property must be provided.
+Otherwise it wont pass validation.
-* **Dictionary**.В User can provide available values for it.
+* **Dictionary**.
+User can provide available values for it.
-* **Multivalue**.В User can define more than one value for that property.
+* **Multivalue**.
+User can define more than one value for that property.
-* **Multi language**.В User can provide values for every language that is available in the catalog.
+* **Multi language**.
+User can provide values for every language that is available in the catalog.

 ![](../../assets/images/docs/base648eaf6bbeedc0a5bd.png)

-if property is checked as вЂњDictionaryвЂќ and вЂњMultivalueвЂќ that means user can define more than one value for the property, but only from the list of available values.
+if property is checked as `Dictionary` and `Multivalue` that means user can define more than one value for the property, but only from the list of available values.

 ## Virtual catalogs